Debating the Discord Part 1

 Rules are NOT a voter by themselves, and I rarely read the rules of events that I judge.
 If I am going to vote on the rules rather than on fairness and education, tell me why following rules in general or following this particular rule is good.
 I will enforce speaking times but any rule as to what you can actually say in the round is potentially up for debate.
 In cases of rules violations, I will almost always prefer not to get anyone kicked out of the tournament - even if the rules of the event recommend that as a penalty.
 Also, if you threaten to report me to the tabroom for not enforcing the rules I will instantly drop you.
 Also, I will always allow debaters to debate a different topic than the one the tournament assigned if both sides agree, and I will keep it a secret if asked.

-COUNTERPLANS: I think that CP's are legitimate in all forms of debate but some CP's are abusive and I have no problem voting on theory against them.
+COUNTERPLANS: I will usually vote for cheater CP's unless theory is read against them.
 PIC's are fine as long as you can win that they are theoretically legitimate, at least in this particular instance.
 I believe that whether a PIC is abusive depends on how much of the plan it severs out of, whether there is only one topical aff, and whether that part of the plan is ethically defensible ground for the aff.
-Delay bad is a true argument but I'll probably vote for delay if the AFF doesn't read theory.
-I’m neutral on conditionality as a judge.
-Tell me in round whether it's good or bad.
-I don't believe in dispo and I think all CP's should be either condo or uncondo.
+I think that condo is good but I try to be neutral if I evaluate a condo bad shell.
+I hate dispo and I think all CP's should be either condo or uncondo.
 However, I do not like to "judge kick" counterplans and if the neg doesn't explicitly kick the CP/alt in their last speech I will assume they're going for it and giving up the status quo.